 Granite Recovery Center

 At Granite Recovery Center, we offer a holistic approach to drug rehab.
 We have both inpatient and outpatient programs, and we learn about and study each person’s situation prior to laying out a plan of action.
 Often, a medical detox is necessary to begin the process, so our experts offer this option at our facilities.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 We can walk the addicted individual and his or her family through every step of defeating a Vicodin dependency.
 Drug addiction is a type of mental illness, so our professional counselors and doctors will walk through treatment of this illness with the patient.
 We also offer counseling for family members and friends of Vicodin users to help them understand the road to recovery that their loved one is on.
 There are 12-step programs, exercise programs, holistic therapies, and family involvement activities as well at our facility to help recovering individuals get back on track with their lives.